-As requested by the Legislative Yuan and NCC, we implemented a discounted tariff for telecommunication services from Kinmen, Matsu and Penghu Islands to Taiwan in April 1, 2011.
-We further applied one single tariff to all the telecommunication services for the entire country since January 2012.
+As requested by the Legislative Yuan and NCC, we implemented a discounted tariff for domestic long distance telecommunication services from Kinmen, Matsu and Penghu Islands to Taiwan in April 1, 2011.
+We further applied one single tariff to all domestic long distance telecommunication services for the entire country since January 2012.